RJ722/vulture-whitelist-generators/README.rst

 Installation
 ------------

-``vulture-whitelist`` is a standard PyPi package and can be installed using ``pip``::
+``vulture-whitelist`` is a standard PyPI package and can be installed using ``pip``::

     $ pip install vulture-whitelist